dimitrinicolas/overflow-color/README.md

 Then it set to the wrapper the same background as the `body`, and set `body`'s background to `transparent`.

+Add the `data-oc-outside` attribute to any body's immediate children that you don't want to be included into this wrap element at DOM content load.

 when the document is loaded:

 ```html